 Fellow business owners and almost every entrepreneur were the first to fill me in on their personal experiences about when they started their own businesses.
 And the best piece of advice I can give anyone going into business for themselves is to take everything they say with a grain of salt…because things aren’t always black and white.

-I opened Bona Fide in June of 2019…so like my first piece of advice, take what I’m saying with a grain of salt because I’m definitely still learning.
+I opened my retail store Bona Fide in June of 2019…so like my first piece of advice, take what I’m saying with a grain of salt because I’m definitely still learning.
 Luckily, I haven’t had a lot of the same struggles as other people have had.
 Even though some of this advice has helped me in my first year of business, a lot of it really held me back too.
-Here are 5 things I wish someone would have told me before I dove into the wild ride of “entrepreneurial life”…
+Here are 5 things I wish someone would have told me before I dove into the wild ride of “entrepreneur life”…

 1. Get a supportive team behind you, and treat them well!

 There’s always those people that you have in your life that you can’t live without…and hopefully they feel the same way about you.
 Although you’ll be the face of your business, it’s impossible to do it alone!
 Your closest friends and family will be the ones holding you up and keeping you going when things get tough.
-There was nights when I was renovating the space for my boutique called Bona Fide, and my people would finally pack up their stuff to leave at as late as midnight.
+There was nights when I was renovating the space for my retail boutique called Bona Fide, and my people would finally pack up their stuff to leave at as late as midnight.
 Although your “ride or die” people probably didn’t have to be asked for help, it’s still important that you do something for them in return…It’s really easy to get caught up in the chaos of planning your business, but take a day to properly thank them-you couldn’t have done this without them.